tweaselORG/ReportHAR/templates/en/complaint.typ

 {% if complaintOptions.controllerResponse === "none" %}
   I have not received any response from the controller.
 {% elif complaintOptions.controllerResponse === "denial" %}
   I have received a response from the controller in which they deny there being any violations in their app.
-I am providing an in-depth technical and legal argument as to why I do believe the controller is violating the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %} in this complaint.
+I am providing an in-depth technical and legal argument as to why I do believe the controller is violating the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %} below.
 {% elif complaintOptions.controllerResponse === "broken-promise" %}
   I have received a response from the controller in which they agreed to remedy the violations I discovered.
 However, as I will explain below, they have not actually done so.
 {% endif %}

-I am attaching my notice to the controller{% if complaintOptions.controllerResponse !== "none" %} as well as any communication I have received from them in this matter{% endif %} to the complaint.
+I am attaching my notice to the controller{% if complaintOptions.controllerResponse !== "none" %} as well as any communication I have received from them in this matter{% endif %}.

-On {{ analysis.date | dateFormat }}, and thus after the expiration of the voluntary grace period, I retested the app using the tweasel tools.
+On {{ analysis.date | dateFormat }}, {% if complaintOptions.controllerResponse === "none" %}and thus after the expiration of the voluntary grace period{% else %}after the controller had responded{% endif %}, I retested the app using the tweasel tools.
 The analysis was performed on version {{ analysis.app.version }} of the app, {% if analysis.app.store %}downloaded from the {{ analysis.app.store }}, {% endif %}running on {{ analysis.app.platform }} {{ analysis.platformVersion }}.
 Unfortunately, I had to find that the app still performs tracking in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %}.
+Both this second technical report and the traffic recording are also attached.

+{% if type === 'complaint' %}
 To verify that the tracking also affects me, I used the {% if analysis.app.platform === 'Android' %}the "TrackerControl" app#footnote[https://trackercontrol.org/#network-traffic-analysis]{% elif analysis.app.platform === 'iOS' %}the "App Privacy Report" feature#footnote[https://support.apple.com/en-gb/HT212958]{% endif %} on my personal {{ analysis.app.platform }} device.
 This confirmed that the app also contacts those tracking servers on my own device.#footnote[Recording a phone's network traffic requires rooting the device and making severe configuration changes.
 Doing this is not feasible or advised for devices that are in actual day-to-day use.
 That is why the tweasel project provides public infrastructure for doing such testing on devices/emulators that are only used for this purpose.
 However, logging a list of DNS hostnames contacted by an app is possible without such severe procedures {% if analysis.app.platform === 'Android' %}by installing the "TrackerControl" app{% elif analysis.app.platform === 'iOS' %}using the "App Privacy Report" feature integrated directly into iOS{% endif %}.\
 \
 While the results from this log don't allow for inspecting the actual data that was transmitted, they do prove that the app contacted the same tracking servers.
 In combination with the technical report by the tweasel project, for which the request content was actually analysed, this provides a very strong indication that I am affected by the same tracking.
 As I will elaborate on in @legal-grounds-burden-of-proof, the controller has the burden of proving that their processing is in line with the GDPR.
 It would thus be on them to produce evidence for disproving the conclusion I am drawing here.]
 I have attached the evidence for this in @personal-hostnames[Appendix]
+{% endif %}

 == Tracking without interaction <tracking>

 In this section, I am detailing the tracking data transmissions that the app performed.
 I am only including transmissions from the second technical report from the tweasel project from {{ analysis.date | dateFormat(false) }}.
-All these transmissions thus occurred *at least 60 days after* I informed the controller of the violations I had initially discovered and gave them the opportunity to remedy them.
+All these transmissions thus occurred {% if complaintOptions.controllerResponse === "none" %}*at least 60 days after* I informed the controller of the violations I had initially discovered and gave them the opportunity to remedy them{% else %}after the controller had responded to my notice{% endif %}.

+{% if type === 'complaint' %}
 Additionally, I am only including transmissions to servers for which the log of {% if analysis.app.platform === 'Android' %}the "TrackerControl" app{% elif analysis.app.platform === 'iOS' %}the "App Privacy Report"{% endif %} confirmed that the app also contacts them on my personal device, as explained above.
 It is thus safe to assume that all these transmissions also affect me personally.
+{% endif %}

 It further bears repeating that, as guaranteed by the analysis methodology, the tracking transmissions described here all occurred *without any interaction* with the app or any potential consent dialog.